Onboarding Home Assistant: Solving Smart Switch Issues

 Introduction

-An enum type is a special data type which holds a list of constants.
-Enum type variable must be equal to one of those constants.
-Java Enum is a type of class which is defined with enum keyword and was introduced in Java 5.
-As it mentioned it’s used to define a list of constants, but not limited to it and can also contain methods and fields.
+An enum type is a special data type that holds a list of constants.
+An enum type variable must be equal to one of those constants.
+Java Enum is a type of class that is defined with the enum keyword and was introduced in Java 5.
+As mentioned, it’s used to define a list of constants, but is not limited to that and can also contain methods and fields.

 More specific information could be found in Java enum’s documentation.